Bridging Loans

 02

-Once you’ve determined the loan amount, you’ll need to secure it against a property or multiple properties as this arrangement is directly linked to your income like a mortgage deal.
-You should know how much the property is worth, whether the property has a mortgage (and if so, how much is left to repay), how much equity is in the property, and what your monthly income and expenditure looks like.
+You’ll need to secure it against a property.
+You should know how much the property is worth, if it has a mortgage, how much equity is in the property, and what your monthly income and expenditure looks like.

 03